wordofwarning/wordofwarning.org/hab/emergency/index.md

 ---
 <small>Updated 23 Jun 2022</small>

-**Emergency** is our annual platform for Live Art and contemporary performance, offering a sneak preview of new live work over a single day in Manchester every Autumn and now resident at <a href="https://contactmcr.com" target="_blank">Contact</a>, its seventh home.
+**Emergency** is our annual platform for Live Art and contemporary performance — offering a sneak preview of new live work over a single day in Manchester every Autumn and now resident at <a href="https://contactmcr.com" target="_blank">Contact</a>, its seventh home.

-Manchester's [twenty-second micro-marathon](/current/2022-emergency) of the bizarre, the bold + the beautiful takes over Contact on **Saturday 1 October 2022** — with a daytime of performance installations, one-to-ones, and interventions, followed by an evening full of short shows…
+Manchester's [twenty-second micro-marathon](/current/2022-emergency) of the bizarre, the bold + the beautiful takes over Contact on **Saturday 1 October 2022** — with a daytime of performance installations, one-to-ones, and interventions, followed by an evening full of short shows.

-The <a href="bit.ly/Emerg22" target="_blank">call for artist's proposals</a> is now open (and we expect to present *about 20* short works throughout the building) — so if you would like to take part in what is *probably* England's longest running Live Art event, please read on…
+The <a href="bit.ly/Emerg22" target="_blank">call for artist's proposals</a> is now open (and we expect to present about 20 short works throughout the building) — so if you would like to take part in what is *probably* England's longest running Live Art event, please read on…

 #### Emergency 22 Call-out
 Artists working in Live Art, contemporary performance, time-based media, and interdisciplinary arts are now invited to submit proposals; work can be in any relevant artform/medium, though some live presence is desirable.